txpipe-shop/cardano-builders/README.md

 ## Setup

 To run this example we need [Deno][1], for the offchain code.
 The validator compiled code is already included, but to make modifications, you need to install [Aiken][2].
-We also need a key for the [Blockfrost][3] Cardano preview API, which can be obtained in their website.
+We also need a key for the [Blockfrost][3] Cardano preprod API, which can be obtained in their website.

 We also need to make a `.env` file in the [`offchain` directory](./offchain/), with the following keys: